South African TV advert banned after pointing out that nearly the entire population is of foreign origin

 i.
 The eighth website ad showed the same two images of the woman wearing white trousers, superimposed over an image of the American Apparel factory building.
 Grey lines were drawn onto the images of the woman as if

 A complainant challenged whether the images were offensive, because they believed that they were pornographic, exploitative of women and inappropriately sexualised young women.

 their audience was an educated, mature, adult demographic that would be able to distinguish between a mildly suggestive ad intended to sell something and something totally inappropriate.
-They said they felt they were able to
+They said they felt they were able to distinguish totally

 ASA Assessment: Complaint upheld